 A warm glow on your shoulders as you bathe in crystalline waters.
 The tingle of crisp, fresh air as you take a wintertime walk through an ancient forest.
 A cooling sea breeze as you watch a fiery globe descend into the ocean.
 Western Australia’s climate reflects the state’s extraordinary biodiversity – but wherever or whenever you choose to visit, our sunny weather means unforgettable adventures all year round.

 Soak up the sunshine in Australia’s sunniest capital, where you’ll experience 131 stunning blue-sky days a year.
-With an average maximum summer temperature of 29°C (February is generally the hottest month) and winter average of 12°C, Perth is perfect for outdoor escapes – so why not indulge in a long lunch at a waterside restaurant, wander through the sprawling oasis of Kings Park and Botanic Garden, or take a day trip to the pristine beaches and cheerful quokkas of Rottnest Island?
+With an average maximum summer temperature of 29°C (February is generally the hottest month) and winter average of 12°C, Perth is perfect for outdoor escapes – so why not indulge in a long lunch at a waterside restaurant, wander through the sprawling oasis of Kings Park and Botanic Garden (Kaarta Koomba), or take a day trip to the pristine beaches and cheerful quokkas of Rottnest Island (Wadjemup)?

 Margaret River and the South West weather